CreatorOS/solidity-by-example/Learn.md

 ```

 ## Data Locations - Storage, Memory and Calldata

+The amount of gas you will use during a transaction depends on the data location you use in your smart contract.
+Hence, using appropriate location matters for having an optimized code that uses a minimum amount of gas.

 Variables are declared as either `storage`, `memory` or `calldata` to explicitly specify the location of the data.

+- `storage`
-- `storage` - variable is a state variable (store on blockchain)
+    - variable is a state variable i.e. stored on blockchain
+    - it is permanent, persistant data and can be accessed into all functions within the contract
+    - it is quite expensive compared to other data locations
+- `memory`
-- `memory` - variable is in memory and it exists while a function is being called
+    - variable is in memory and it exists while a function is being called
+    - it is temporary data and cheaper than the storage location
+    - think of it as a RAM of each individual function
+- `calldata`
-- `calldata` - special data location that contains function arguments, only available for `external` functions
+    - special data location that contains function arguments, only available for `external` functions
+    - it is non-modifiable and non-persistant data location

 ```
 // SPDX-License-Identifier: MIT